viqa.utils.ImageArray

 offset = sum(np.array(i) * a.strides)

-A more detailed explanation of strides can be found in The N-dimensional array (ndarray).
+A more detailed explanation of strides can be found in the “ndarray.rst” file in the NumPy reference guide.

 Warning